Hitachi A-train: United Kingdom

 The United Kingdom became the first country outside Japan to place a major conventional rail order for Hitachi when Southeastern ordered 29 electric multiple units for use on domestic services on the High Speed 1 line.
 These are designated as Class 395 units, which are standard gauge with the ability to operate at speeds of up to 225 km/h.
 Southeastern branded these trains as the Javelin, a reference to the 2012 Summer Olympics.

 Hitachi gained further ground in the UK market when it was announced in 2009 that an A-train based design similar to that of the Class 395, initially named the Hitachi Super Express, was the preference for the government's Intercity Express Programme tender to replace InterCity 125 and InterCity 225 sets on the Greater Western and InterCity East Coast lines.
 These units were classified as Class 800 electro-diesel 'bi-mode' units (powered by AC overhead wires where available, and by underfloor diesel generators beyond the extents of electrification) and Class 801 electric multiple units sets powered purely by AC overhead wires.
 The train specification allows for the conversion of Class 800s to Class 801s, as it is assumed that electrification will continue to expand.
 The units would form as part of the Hitachi AT300 product, joining the Class 395 in the same family.

 The choice of Hitachi units was controversial, as it would see little final manufacturing in the UK in comparison to the foreign-owned but domestically manufactured Bombardier option, leading to a campaign to reverse the decision.
-However, it was economics that became a sticking point, with the weight of the design creeping up (though some accused the Department for Transport of producing impossible specification requirements) and reportedly difficult negotiations over the final unit price and production balance between the different power options.
-The inability or reluctance of the financial markets to provide the necessary capital was the final straw, leading to the announcement in February 2010 of a three-month independent review into the value for money of the programme.
+However, it was economics that became a sticking point, with the weight of the Bombardier design creeping up.
+The decision was postponed due to the difficulty of government borrowing.